-11. Follow calibration steps in the order they appear in dialog box.
-As you proceed through calibration process, display will automatically update to show next step.
+11. Follow calibration steps in the order they appear in the dialog box.
+As you proceed through the calibration process, the display will automatically update to show the next procedure step.

 The calibration procedure will stop if the system sits idle for more than 3 minutes, or if the ESC key is pressed during any step.